Colorado

 • Household members (people with a child in common; people who regularly reside or regularly resided with the respondent in the last six months; domestic partners);

-• Licensed health care professionals who have provided care to the respondent within the last 6 months (includes special service licensed school nurses, physicians, physician’s assistants, advanced practice nurses who are primary providers of health services to a respondent, and psychiatrists and emergency room medical care providers);
+• Licensed health care professionals who have provided care to the respondent or the respondent’s child within the last 6 months (includes special service licensed school nurses, physicians, physician’s assistants, advanced practice nurses who are primary providers of health services to a respondent, and psychiatrists and emergency room medical care providers);

-• Mental health professionals who have provided care to the respondent within the last 6 months (including licensed psychologists, professional social workers, marriage and family therapists, professional counselors, addiction counselors, psychologist candidates, clinical social worker candidates, marriage and family therapist candidates, licensed professional counselor candidates, addiction counselor candidates, special service provider licensed school counselors, school psychologists, school social workers, or registered but unlicensed psychotherapists);
+• Mental health professionals who have provided care to the respondent or the respondent’s child within the last 6 months (including licensed psychologists, professional social workers, marriage and family therapists, professional counselors, addiction counselors, psychologist candidates, clinical social worker candidates, marriage and family therapist candidates, licensed professional counselor candidates, addiction counselor candidates, special service provider licensed school counselors, school psychologists, school social workers, or registered but unlicensed psychotherapists);

 For more information, visit the Colorado Courts page on ERPOs: